-For paint to dry, the solvent (or moisture) in the paint must evaporate and evaporation occurs through heat.
-So, when the temperature is high, the evaporation rate is higher, and paint dries faster.
+For paint to dry, its solvent (or moisture) must evaporate and evaporation occurs through heat.
+So, when the temperature is high, the evaporation rate is higher, and the coating dries faster.

 Paint Dries Faster in Hot Temperatures

 Paint dries faster in hot temperatures than in cold temperatures.
 That’s because the rate of evaporation occurs faster when the temperature is hot.
-The faster the solvent in the paint evaporates, the faster paint dries.
+The faster the solvent evaporates, the faster coating dries.

 How Does Paint Dry?

-To understand how paint dries based on the temperature, let’s take a brief detour to understand the formula of paints.
+To understand how paint dries based on the temperature, let’s take a brief detour to understand its formula.
 The paint formula contains pigments, additives, and binders.
-These ingredients are dissolved in a solvent to keep them from solidifying in the paint container.
+These ingredients are dissolved in a solvent to keep them from solidifying in the container.

 When the paint is applied, the particles are applied with the solvent (water or oil).
 For the paint to dry, the solvent needs to be evaporated; this evaporation can only occur when there is heat.

-The heat boils the solvent turning it into gas so it evaporates and the paint can dry.
+The heat boils the solvent turning it into gas so it evaporates and the coating can dry.
 Also, when there is heat, the air current moves faster.
-The improved air current causes the paint to dry and cure faster.
+The improved air current causes the coating to dry and cure faster.
 This is why paints generally dry faster in hot temperatures.

-Asides from the ambient temperature, here are other factors that affect the dry time of your paint:
+Asides from the ambient temperature, here are other factors that affect the dry time:

-The paint can turn tacky, in extreme cases.
+The coating can turn tacky, in extreme cases.
 However, the paint will dry if the humidity is at the right level.
-You should apply paint when humidity is between 40-50%.
+You should apply a coating when humidity is between 40-50%.
 You can test the humidity levels with a hygrometer, and reduce it with a dehumidifier.

 The Number of Coats

-The number of paint coats determines the dry time of the paint.
-The more paint coats you apply, the more solvent there is and the thicker the paint is, so the paint dries slower.
-It’s recommended to apply only 2 coats of paint (4 coats is the maximum).
+The number of paint coats determines its dry time.
+The more coats you apply, the more solvent there is and the thicker the coating is, so it dries slower.
+It’s recommended to apply 2-4 coats only (4 coats is the maximum).

-Sometimes, you’ll also need a primer coat before applying the paint.
-If you don’t prime or wipe the surface before applying the paint, it will not dry fast.
+Sometimes, you’ll also need a primer coat, too.
+If you don’t prime or wipe the surface, the coating won’t dry fast.

 Temperature affects paint curing time, but it’s not the only factor.
-The air current around the paint also affects its curing process.
-Both, the ambient temperature and air current around the paint determine its curing time.
+The air current around the coating also affects its curing process.
+Both, the ambient temperature and air current around the coating determine it.

-For paint to cure, the paint particles and pigments in the paint must solidify and harden.
+For paint to cure, the particles and pigments must solidify and harden.
 This occurs as the paint chemicals react with the oxygen in the atmosphere to become tightly packed, this process is known as oxidization.

-The amount of air that the paint is exposed to after it dries determines how long it takes for the paint to cure.
+The amount of air that the coating is exposed to after it dries determines how long it takes for it to cure.
 If the paintwork was done near the window, it will cure faster because it will be exposed to a higher air current.

 I know what you are thinking –- “Since air determines the curing process, how does temperature now affect paint curing?”

 The air current is determined by temperature.
-When the temperature is cold, the air current will move slower, this will cause the paint to cure slowly.
+When the temperature is cold, the air current will move slower, this will cause the coating to cure slowly.

-When the temperature is hot or warm, the air current moves freely and faster around the paint coat.
-So, while air directly affects how your paint cures, the temperature indirectly affects it because it determines the air current or airflow.
+When the temperature is hot or warm, the air current moves freely and faster around the coat.
+So, while air directly affects how your coating cures, the temperature indirectly affects it because it determines the air current or airflow.

 Best Temperature For Painting